 More About Manufactured and Modular Home Financing

 This type of financing is available but it differs from regular home financing in several ways.
-Mobile home loans usually are more expensive than traditional home loans, and carry a higher interest rate.
+Mobile home loans usually are more expensive than traditional modular home loans, and carry a higher interest rate.
 They also are for limited terms.
 Some mobile homes also can qualify for some mortgages but often are financed via government subsidies and are not usually handled by private lenders.
 Mobile home financing can be obtained for both single wide and double wide homes.
 Single wide homes often are financed by mobile home companies.
 Some double wide homes can qualify for conventional loans from either private lenders or from government funding.

 Loans for both types of housing may be obtained for up to a 20-year term.
-As mentioned earlier, these loans are more expensive than regular home loans.
+As mentioned earlier, these modular home loans are more expensive than regular home financing.
 However, keep in mind that mobile home loans may cost more even though the houses are less expensive than traditional homes.
 They also may have lower down payments.
 In some situations, the down payments on mobile homes can be less than 5%.
 Of course, these homes will carry higher interest rates because they are considered a higher risk by insurers.

 Also, mobile home owners have to pay for the land on which their home is situated.
 Homeowners usually may lease or buy a lot for their home.
 Manufactured houses also may be eligible for a mortgage for the land the home sits on.